einast/einast.github.io/_posts/2019-10-26-Teams message cards - Getting Office 365 roadmap into channel.md

 categories: [Powershell, Office 365, Microsoft Teams]
 ---

 Microsoft Teams has become an important part of the everyday worklife.
-It provides a lot of possibilities for integration with other services.
+It is a great collaboration tool for companies, providing files, chat and telephony.
+To extend even further, it provides a lot of possibilities for integration with other services.
-As a use case, I would like to present information from the Microsoft 365 Roadmap.
+I would like use those possibilities to present information from external sources in Teams channels.
+First out was the wish to gain insight into Microsoft's M365 Roadmap from Teams.

 Basically all new entries from the [Microsoft 365 Roadmap](https://www.microsoft.com/en-us/microsoft-365/roadmap) should go in to a Teams channel for this purpose.